So you want to host a dinner party?... Here's how to effortlessly!

 Plan your wine pairings for each course.

 Serving steak?
-Try a beefier red like the 2017 Mooncurser Petit Verdot.
+Try a beefier red like the Q&A 2020 Red.
 Something lighter, like gazpacho, or salad?
-The 2018 Winemaker's Cut Gruner Veltliner is likely a safer bet.
+The 2022 Winemaker's CUT Gruner Veltliner is likely a safer bet.
 Calculate roughly one glass/per person/per hour to budget how much wine you'll need for the evening.

 Offer a cheese board with dessert wine to slow down consumption post dinner.